 'WAY BACK' PLAYBACK Nat Faxon, Sam Rockwell, and Liam James are among the many faces in this stellar film (Claire Folger)

-Starring: Steve Carell, Toni Collette, Sam Rockwell; Director: Nat Faxon, Jim Rash; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Fox Searchlight Pictures
+Starring: Steve Carell, Toni Collette, Sam Rockwell; Director: Nat Faxon, Jim Rash; Runtime (in minutes): 103; MPAA Rating: PG-13; Distributor: Fox Searchlight Pictures

 Posted July 26 2013 — 12:00 AM EDT